-I am currently a Research Associate at the Computer Science Department of UCL.
-My primary research focus is the analysis of human-generated content published on the Web, mainly on Social Media platforms.
+Briefly...
+I am currently based at the Computer Science Department of University College London.
+My primary research focus is the analysis of human-generated content published on the Web and mainly on Social Media platforms.
 I am also interested in interdisciplinary research tasks that bring together Computer Science, Healthcare, Statistics and Social Sciences.

 - Invited talks at the universities of Cambridge and Warwick [ slides ]

-- Our work on correlating emotions in books with socioeconomic indicators featured by The New York Times and The Guardian
+- Our work on the link between emotions in books and economic misery featured by The New York Times and The Guardian

-- Our work on investigating patterns of emotions in books featured by Nature
+- Our work on investigating patterns of emotion in books featured by Nature

-Tags: Artificial Intelligence; Machine Learning; Natural Language Processing; Social Media; Twitter; Long Data
+Research highlights Machine Learning; Natural Language Processing; User-Generated Content; Social Media; Big Data

 Modelling voting intention from Twitter content - Bilinear text regression (ACL '13)